Leadership

 Improvement of food production: Beekeeping

 Beekeeping, also known as apiculture, is an important practice that involves the cultivation, rearing, and extraction of honey from bees.
-In this lesson, we will explore the various aspects of beekeeping, including different types of Indian bee breeds, such as Indian Rock bees, bee hives, the hexagonal structure of bee hives, the social polymorphism of bees, and the differentiation of sexes in honey bees.
+This lesson covers key elements of beekeeping, including various Indian bee breeds like the Indian Rock bee, the design and hexagonal pattern of bee hives, the social organization of bees, and the distinction between male and female honey bees.

 Indian Bee Breeds: